Optical disc packaging: External marketing packaging

 In the U.S. and Canada, the jewel box of a music CD was originally packaged for retail sale in a large cardboard box called a longbox in order to fit in store fixtures designed for vinyl records, offer larger space for display of artwork and marketing blurbs, and deter shoplifting.
-This packaging was much-criticized as environmentally wasteful, and was eventually dropped by most retailers in the mid-1990s, though major record companies continued to ship CDs to wholesale clubs, such as Costco and Sam's Club, in longboxes into the 21st century.
+This packaging was much-criticized as environmentally wasteful and was eventually dropped by most retailers in the mid-1990s.

 Around 1994, the top wrap-around label sticker began to appear on most CDs, to make it easier to read what each CD was from the top without having to flip through them to see the front cover.
 These stickers were usually nothing more than informational labels and rarely would have any use in the marketing of the album.
 The wrap-around sticker also provided an extra seal, possibly as another theft deterrent.

-A chiefly Japanese packaging addition is the inclusion of an obi strip, a J-card-esque paperboard slip wound around the left side of the case to show details such as the price, artist, etc. The obi strip is particularly useful in the case of Japanese releases of western artists' material, due to the fact that the cover artwork is unaltered from its original-language release.
+A chiefly Japanese packaging addition is the inclusion of an obi strip, a J-card–esque paperboard slip wound around the left side of the case to show details such as the price, artist, etc.

 Paper or Tyvek sleeve

 The simplest, least expensive package is a paper envelope.
 More expensive versions add a transparent window to the envelope allowing the disc label to be seen.
-The envelope can also be made out of spunbonded polyethylene (trade-named Tyvek).
-This is both more durable and less abrasive than paper.
-However, such packaging is rare for commercial releases due to its relative lack of protection compared with other designs, and is primarily limited to promotional and demo discs.
+The envelope can also be made out of spun-bonded polyethylene (trade-named Tyvek) which is stronger and lighter than paper and is resistant to moisture.

-It is also often used in software packages, where the box is labeled promotionally, but the disc comes in a paper sleeve (to cut costs).